Twitter prohibits bulk posting

 As part of Twitter's efforts to stop spam violations on its platform, they have implemented restrictions to TweetDeck and the Twitter API to limit the ability of users to perform coordinated actions across multiple accounts.

 These changes are taking effect on March 23rd, 2018.
-All tweets scheduled to post to more than one account at the same time will bounce (won't be sent) after this date.
+All tweets scheduled to post to more than one account at the same time will be undelivered (won't be sent) after this date.

 Taken from Twitter’s original update, these are the three main rules they’re enforcing: